 The Cause of Acne

-One of the most common locations of fluid pimples is under the jawline.
-I hypothesize that most of these cases are caused by resting your head on your hand (on a desk).
+One of the most common locations of fluid pimples is on the jawline.
+I hypothesize that most of these cases were caused by resting your head on your hand.
 You are unwittingly shoving skin on the cheeks upward.
-If this is done frequently and vigorously (i.e. quantity and quality) then I expect whiteheads to form.
-They don’t surface on the cheeks as one might expect, though.
-They surface on the skin under the jawline due to the convexity of the jawbone.
-Convex curves from underlying bones can cause skin at certain areas to stretch more than skin at other areas.
+If this is done frequently and forcefully then whiteheads should form.
+They don’t appear on the cheeks as one might expect, though, because this is not the area that is stretched.
+They appear on the jawline.
+If true, this is a case for acne not being caused by the dirt, oil, or bacteria on your hands.

 Since coming up with this hypothesis over five years ago I’ve been able to explain just about every pimple on my face and body.
 This is over 400 instances.
 Whenever I got a pimple, I would recollect the things I did the day before and I’ve always been able to make sense of its type (i.e. fluid vs. solid) and its location.

 © Buism 2020